antofic/GraphCodable/Docs/UserGuide.md

 let outRoot	= try GraphDecoder().decode( MyNewData.self, from: data )
 print( outRoot )	// MyNewData(string: 3)
 ```
 Multiple classes can be replaced by only one if necessary.
-Use `decoder.replacedType` to find out which one was replaced during decoding.
+Use `decoder.replacedClass` to find out which one was replaced during decoding.
 Versioning and class replacement can be combined.

 ### Generic references